mollieswenson/mollieswenson/README.md

 Hi!
 Thanks for reviewing my portfolio.
 Below are my techical documentation projects.

+# Proprietary Game Engine

+I created extensive documentation about the architecture, usage, and APIs for a proprietary game engine developed by a AAA video game studio.
+I was the sole writer  for an audience of ~200 game developers, including server, game systems, graphics, and other engineering teams, as well as technical designers and content creators.
+I received professional recognition for my contributions to the project, and later also worked as a software engineer on the same game engine.
+Due to NDA, I am unable to share this documentation, but am happy to discuss it further upon request.

 # xPico200 SDK

 This [SDK guide](https://docs.lantronix.com/products/xpico-200/sdk/1.7/) teaches SDK users how to create, build, and  deploy firmware to an embedded gateway device.
 Here's what's included: